 Ms. Hulshizer’s experience includes:

-- Defense of Navistar International Corp. and its former CEO in connection with SEC investigations, securities lawsuits, and derivative actions arising out of alleged misstatements regarding its mobile source emission strategy, including analysis of engine certification applications, testing requirements, and diesel engine programs; complex and highly technical trial set for February 2020
+- Defense of Navistar International Corp. and its former CEO in connection with SEC investigations, securities lawsuits, and derivative actions arising out of alleged misstatements regarding its mobile source emission strategy, including complex and highly technical analysis of engine certification applications, testing requirements, and diesel engine programs

 - Defending client in multiple state actions, as well as a multi-district litigation and Canadian class actions, alleging emissions-related defects in big bore diesel engines